Walkthrough: Basic Data Access in Web Pages

 In order to complete this walkthrough, you will need the following:

 Access to the SQL Server Northwind database.
+The simplest option is to use the file-based copy of Northwind that is included in the code example download for this topic.
+As an alternative, you can download and install a version of Northwind to run on an instance of SQL Server on your computer or your local network.
 For information about downloading and installing the SQL Server sample Northwind database, see Installing Sample Databases on the Microsoft SQL Server Web site.

 If you need information about how to log on to the computer running SQL Server, contact the server administrator.

-If you have already created a Web site in Visual Web Developer by completing Walkthrough: Creating a Basic Web Page in Visual Web Developer, you can use that Web site and go to the next section.
+If you have already created a Web site in Visual Studio or Visual Web Developer Express (for example, by completing Walkthrough: Creating a Basic Web Page in Visual Studio), you can use that Web site and go to the next section.
 Otherwise, create a new Web site and page by following these steps.

 To create a file system Web site